-- It relates to future claims, or those which take place subsequent to the valuation date, within the remaining claim coverage period; - It is calculated as the present value of expected cash flows associated with the current portfolio, in accordance with contract boundaries; - Projected cash flows will include payments for benefits and related expenses: administration, acquisition, claim management, investment management and premiums receivables not yet due (e.g. premium paid through instalments); - Should there be any liabilities transferred to a counterparty, the recoverable amounts are adjusted to consider the expected losses due to default of the counterparty. - The best estimate takes into account the time value of money based on an analysis of claim inflows and outflows (using the relevant risk free interest rate term structure provided by EIOPA).
+- It relates to future claims, or those which take place subsequent to the valuation date, within the remaining claim coverage period; - It is calculated as the present value of expected cash flows associated with the current portfolio, in accordance with contract boundaries; - Projected cash flows will include payments for benefits and related expenses: administration, acquisition, claim management, and investment management; - Should there be any liabilities transferred to a counterparty, the recoverable amounts are adjusted to consider the expected losses due to default of the counterparty. - The best estimate takes into account the time value of money based on an analysis of claim inflows and outflows.